-Students are required to make a personal study plan (FM-HOPS in HY, HOPS in TKK) as part of their MSc degree, which is approved by the special tutor of the programme and the supervising professor.
+Students are required to make a personal study plan (HOPS) as part of their MSc degree, which is approved by the special tutor of the programme and the supervising professor.
 The personal study plan is to be approved by the end of the first period of the first year of study in the Programme.
 The study plan will be updated when needed as the studies progress.